1 Corinthians 11:1-16, may be one of the toughest passages in Scripture to understand, where Paul deals with the subject of the use of veils.

 Many who practice the covering don’t do so properly for Paul clearly says in 1 Corinthians 11:5 that the head is to be covered.
 And so, a covering is that which we see in the Middle East where the women have coverings that you can only see their eyes and nose.
 A covering isn’t a lace cloth on the top of the head or a hat.

 Sometimes the brethren assembled during the week for Bible studies, Acts 19:9.
-As the brethren assembled together, there were ‘divisions’, ‘Schisma’ that existed.
+As the brethren assembled together, there were ‘divisions’, ‘schisma’ that existed.
 Schisma is defined as the division of opinion.

 Later Paul will give us instructions regarding the manner that we communicate about the state of others, 2 Corinthians 13:1.
-Such revealing of facts is solely out of love (care and concern) for souls.
+Such revealing of facts is solely out of love, care and concern, for souls.

-Within the body of Christ, those approved, ‘dokimos’ which means one who is of tried faith and integrity of God, in fellowship and those out of fellowship with God will be made manifest by their deeds and words.
+The word ‘divisions’, in Greek is ‘hairesis’ and means a taking, means for taking a place, a taking for oneself, a choosing, choice.
+Within the body of Christ, those approved, 1 Corinthians 11:19, which is the Greek word ‘dokimos’, and it means one who is of tried faith and integrity of God, in fellowship and those out of fellowship with God will be made manifest by their deeds and words, 1 John 2:19.

 Within the body of Christ, there will always be those who do not follow the doctrine of Christ and those who want to form clicks looking down their nose at others as was occurring in Corinth.
 These collect together because they share the one mind as do the faithful children of God, Revelation 17:13.